 Hair brushes attract dirt like sponges.
 Every time you brush your hair – dandruff, oil and all that nasty stuff sticks to it.
 If you don’t wash it regularly all that nasty stuff gets back to your hair every time you use it, so experts will recommend washing the hair brush once a week but if you don’t have the time, try to do it at least once a month.
 Just soak yours in a teaspoon of shampoo mixed with a teaspoon of baking soda and around a cup of water.

 2. Whiten Teeth

 Given that more people are learning how poisonous fluoride is, baking soda increasingly common as the main ingredient in toothpaste, and no wonder: not only does it clean your teeth, it removes stains from tooth enamel too!
+If you want whiter teeth, use one of my top baking soda hacks.
 Just make a paste of baking soda on your toothbrush with some water and brush gently for a few minutes—this can be very abrasive, so don’t scrub!

 3. Clean Oral Appliances